Ryan Leaf uses his story to help other former NFL players

 Leaf finished third in Heisman Trophy voting in 1997 and led Washington State to the Rose Bowl.
 He was drafted by the San Diego Chargers after Peyton Manning went No. 1 to the Indianapolis Colts in 1998, but he was only 4-14 as a starter in three seasons.
 He was 0-3 with the Dallas Cowboys in 2001 and finished his four-year career with 14 touchdown passes and 36 interceptions.

-His arrested in 2012 for breaking into a home in Montana to steal prescription drugs and violating his Texas probation led to prison.
+His arrest in 2012 for breaking into a home in Montana to steal prescription drugs and violating his Texas probation led to prison.

 "I was an ego maniac with a self-esteem problem and that's what most addicts are like," Leaf said.
 "I was a drug addict long before I ever took a drug.
 I think it was just exacerbated by the fame and the fortune of it all.
 I was so scared of everybody that I worked so hard to try to be better than everybody else.
 It didn't work out.
 And it's a humbling thing when you finally have an understanding of who you are."

-Leaf got a chance to do something long overdue On Oct.
+Leaf got a chance to do something long overdue on Oct.
 1, 2017.
 He had a face-to-face conversation with Chargers owner Alex Spanos.
-NFL Commissioner Roger Goodell invited him to a suite to watch the Chargers play in their third home game after moving from San Diego to Los Angeles.
+NFL Commissioner Roger Goodell invited him to sit in a suite and watch the Chargers play in their third home game after moving from San Diego to Los Angeles.

 In July, Leaf was hired by ESPN to be a football analyst.
-He'll be paired with play-by-play announcer Clay Matvick and will mostly call games on ESPN2 and ESPNU.
+He'll pair with play-by-play announcer Clay Matvick and mostly call games on ESPN2 and ESPNU.
 Leaf worked for the Pac-12 Network last season and has been co-hosting a show on SiriusXM's Pac-12 channel.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL